 The Board of Directors has determined that, of its current directors, Messrs.
-Tyrell, Zipkin and Fink are independent within the meaning of the Nasdaq listing rule cited above.
+Zipkin and Fink are independent within the meaning of the Nasdaq listing rule cited above.
 In the case of Mr. Siegert, his position as an executive officer of the Company precludes him from being considered independent.
 In the case of both Messrs.
 Jon R. and Steven F. Sabes, their positions as executive officers of the Company, together with their beneficial ownership of more than ten percent of the common stock of the Company, similarly precludes them from being considered independent within the meaning of the cited Nasdaq listing rule.
+In the case of Mr. Tyrell, the Board of Directors has determined that his position as executive officer of Athena Securities Group, Ltd. and his beneficial ownership of the common stock of the Company precludes him from being considered independent within the meaning of the cited Nasdaq listing rule.